 From check-in to check-out, please allot 45 minutes for your preventative health appointment.

 It is recommended to come 15 minutes prior to appointment if a new patient, to fill out any new patient forms.
-You may also pre-print the form online to save time.
+You may also pre-print OR submit this form online to save time.

 A doctor will ask about your pet’s medical history and perform a detailed examination of the entire body including the ears, eyes, nose, throat, heart, lungs, abdomen, skin, muscles, joints and lymph nodes to name a few.
 In addition, a rectal examination may be recommended to evaluate for rectal polyps, prostate disease and anal gland cancer.
 Based on age, breed and history, individualized recommendations will be made that may include vaccines or the alternative antibody titers, wellness blood work including heart-worm testing, fecal examination, dental cleaning, etc.